Nico-Curti/rFBP/README.md

 See also the list of [contributors](https://github.com/Nico-Curti/rFBP/contributors) who partecipated in this project.

-## Acknowledgement
+### Acknowledgement

-Thanks goes to the all contributors of this project:
+Thanks goes to all contributors of this project:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->